Meet Slate.

 Copied to clipboard!

-Slate is a purpose built agent designed to work with you for long and hard coding tasks.
+Slate is a coding agent designed to work with you for long hours on hard problems.

 When should I use slate?